burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 m = 0
 b = 0
 ```
-Then we take our first point in the data set and take the gradient.
+Then we take our first point in the data set and plug it into our line equation.
+This should give us an output value.
+We can compare this with the expected value (since we know the point) by finding the error.
+Now, there are a variety of different error functions (referred to as the cost function, can you see why?) which can be used, and it will depend on your system.
+But for simplicity sake, I have chosen the _Mean Squared Error_ cost function.
+This is when Gradient Descent comes in.

+The underlining goal in the Linear Regression algorithm is to modify the weights and biases in such a way, that we get closer to our goal.
+But the question remains: How do we know how much we want to modify each value?
+To solve this, we first need to know how much our